-18. In some states a person is required to seek permission to use asbestos from the relevant WHS regulator.
-It is a requirement that permission be sought prior to the granting of import permission.
+- 18. In some states a person is required to seek permission to use asbestos from the relevant WHS regulator.
+It is a requirement that permission be sought prior to the granting of import permission. - 19.
+Not applicable.

 4 CAT AND DOG FUR PRODUCTS